-Which information did you find most useful?
+Which information did you

-33% Importance of earling a healthy, balanced diet 33% Awareness of morthly nealth campaigns
+33% Importance of eating a healthy, balanced diet

+33% Awareness of monthly health campaigns

-20% Ressurs to exercise 74% Individual health awareness days
+20% Reasons to exercise 14% Individual health awareness days

 8.9 Health awareness information

 Hills often shares information with employees about physical and mental health awareness.
 This information is from recognised health providers including NHS, Public Health England, Simplyhealth and health related charities.
 Occasionally, we conduct internal surveys to gather responses to recent health awareness campaigns which have been shared with employees.
 The results help us to keep providing relevant information.